-Pay particular to Judgment and Death, as they are signals that Jeremiel is working very closely with you on whatever is represented by the card(s) before/and or after either of these two cards.
+Pay particular to Judgment and Death.
+They signify that Jeremiel is working very closely with you on areas those cards touch on.

 Set a time span for which period you wish this spread to cover before you begin the reading.
 You don’t need to worry so much about the past, as it may cover something that happened quite recently or something that happened many incarnations ago… but you will need some kind of focus for future timing.

-The middle row, aka the Mercy Row, is the most crucial row in order for you to integrate the past, transmute any negativity and release whatever needs to be released.
+The middle row, aka the Mercy Row, is the most crucial row in order for you to integrate the past, transmute any negativity and release whatever you need to release.
 If you struggle with understanding what is happening here, simply ask Jeremiel for guidance and write down whatever pops into your mind as you look at the images.

 ETA: I was told by Jeremiel that the number of cards is significant and serves as a reminder of 9-year cycles and pinnacles of learning.